Wyrd-tha-Byrd/PCC-STEAM-team-Vault/3D Printing Vocab.md

 				- works as a hybrid of friction and single gear driven extruders
 	- #### Idler Assembly
 		- Idler Gear
+			- Holds the filament in tension or compression for the extruder, this adjusts feed rate by changing the rate at which this gear turns.
 		- Idler Tensioner
+			- This is a spring and screw that holds the idler gear(s) open just enough to grab the filament.
+This adjusts the filament grip pressure.
+		- Single Gear
+			- A single idler gear that runs next to a smooth pulley, pushing the filament through the nozzle with less grip for hard filaments, but can be an advantage in printing soft/flexible materials.
+		- Dual Gear
+			- Two idler gears that can push and pull filament with ease, the main disadvantage of this method is if there is a clog at any point, it can shred the filament and cause a jam.
-			- Single vs Dual Gear vs Belt Drive
+		- Belt Drive
+			- The hybrid of both geared and pulley systems, using two drive gears to synchronize two belts that press the filament into a channel along the center of the pulleys that adjust the clamping pressure of the filament between the gears or pulleys.
 	- #### Filament Runout Sensor
+		- a limit switch being used as a binary sensor.
+			- Asking/answering the question "Do I have filament?" at least once every clock cycle in the computer.
 	- #### Bed Level Sensors
 		- Electromagnetic Probe
+			- Commonly known by the brand name product, "BLTouch," sometimes also called "CLTouch" however other brands produce similar products, these two are the most popular.
+The probe operates using an electromagnetic hall effect sensor, in a threshold binary mode.
+When the magnet activates the gate threshold, the pin retracts telling you the approximate distance from the bed.
 		- Impedance
+			- Using an analog signal, the impedance of a copper coil moving near a magnetic flux field to provide a measurement of distance, can take very precise samples if the field is even or flux source falloff is properly accounted for.
-		- Microswitch Probe
+		- Micro limit-switch Probe
+			- Generally a DIY solution, a well known open source project called "Klicky" is used by a majority of people in the custom printer communities because of its mechanical reliability and ease of use.
 	- #### Hot End Assembly
 		- Nozzle
-			- Generally Brass and 0.4mm however specialty nozzles can be used to great effect if you know what to use them for
+			- Generally Brass and 0.4mm however specialty nozzles can be used to great effect if you know what to use them for.
 			- comes in sizes ranging from 0.10mm - 1.5mm
 		- Heat Break
 			- Small tube that connects the heater block to the heat sink